Energy Efficiency Programs

 RPU and Minnesota Energy Resources have teamed up with the Center for Energy and Environment to offer Rochester homeowners the Neighborhood Energy Challenge, a full-service residential energy audit program.
 The program includes a free energy workshop, a home energy assessment, installation of energy saving materials, and guidance through the process of making energy efficiency improvements, if applicable.

-The Rochester Healthy Home Helpers (HHH) program aims to improve indoor air quality, lower utility costs and make homes safer and more energy efficient, while also building a local green workforce.
-The program trains and compensates local residents as Healthy Homes & Energy Navigators, equipping them with the BPI Building Science Principles certification, a nationally recognized credential that provides foundational knowledge of how energy, air and moisture interact in buildings.
+Healthy Home Helpers also builds a local green workforce by training and compensating residents as Healthy Homes & Energy Navigators.
+Navigators receive the Building Performance Institute (BPI) Building Science Principles certification, a nationally recognized credential that provides foundational knowledge of how energy, air, and moisture interact in homes.

 Inside a HHH Energy Kit